tragetraje/Practical-JavaScript/notes.md

 ##  7. Requirements v7

+  Get access to `document` object from the console and see the methods defined on it.

-  Create two button elements in our HTML "Display Todos" and "Toggle All", now we want to get access to the buttons from our js.
+  Let's create two button elements in our HTML "Display Todos" and "Toggle All", now we want to get access to the buttons from our js.
 We want to run `todoList.displayTodos()` method when someone clicks a button.

   To get an access to the button we create a variable: